 Refusing a trained service animal

-An employee who had a diagnosis of an anxiety disorder had a trained service dog to help identify and provide support during panic attacks.
+An employee with a diagnosed anxiety disorder had a trained service dog to help identify and provide support during panic attacks.
 The animal also helped with retaining focus and productivity.
 The employer had a policy that no pets could be brought to work.
 Co-workers reacted negatively, saying that it was unfair that this employee was allowed to bring a dog into the workplace.
-The employer told the employee they must either only work from home, or not bring the dog to work because of co-worker objection.
+The employer told the employee they must either only work from home, or not bring the dog to work because of co-worker objections.
 This could be similar to asking an employee with a physical disability to leave their wheelchair at the door because it squeaked and disturbed other workers' concentration.

 Without exploring options, the employer may be engaging in discrimination.

 Alternative strategies: Problem-solve valid co-worker concerns such as allergies or cynophobia (an abnormal fear of dogs).
 Some dog breeds are hypoallergenic and there are also devices to remove allergens from the air.
 Respecting those with a serious fear of dogs may mean separating workers.
 Educate staff on what accommodation means, as well as on the benefits of trained service animals for people with mental health disabilities.